pattonsgirl/CEG2350/Labs/Lab08/README.md

 - **Useful Commands: `df`, `lsblk`, `blkid`, `gdisk`, `mkfs`, `mount`, `strings`**

-1. What is the currently mounted block device?
-2. Is there another drive listed in `/dev/`?
+1. According to `lsblk`, what `disk`s are attached to the system?
+2. Of the disks, which does not have any partitions?
-3. For the `gdisk` GPT partition table manipulator, find out what the following main menu options do:
+3. Using the `gdisk` GPT partition table manipulator, find out what the following main menu options do:
    - `p`
    - `o`
    - `n`
    - `i`
    - `w`
-4. Open the unused drive with `gdisk`.
+4. Open the unpartitioned disk with `gdisk`.
 Using the main menu, configure the disk to use the GPT partition table type, have at least 1 partition, and have that partition use the Linux filesystem type.
 Save your changes to the disk.
+   - Hint: remember disks devices are in the `/dev/` folder
 5. Make an ext4 filesystem on the new partition
 6. Make a folder in `/mnt/` called `expanse`
 7. Mount the partition to `expanse`